Fairfax Child Custody Attorney

 What Do Judges Look For In Child Custody Cases?

 If parents can find a solution that works for both of them but, more importantly,

-solution to a judge and avoid a courtroom battle.
-Unfortunately, that
+solution to a judge and avoid a Fairfax courtroom battle.

-Why Choose Our Child Custody Lawyers in Fairfax, VA?
+Why Choose Our Child Custody Law Firm in Fairfax, VA?

-We can guide parents through major issues in
+We can guide parents through significant issues in child custody cases,

 - Visitation of the noncustodial parent